craftingcity/The-Known-World/Heilich-Muwwoq.md

 Yuurmin's Traphouses
 - Yuurmin and the Protzgi Quiwkim own lots of property that they use to create and sell drugs
 - marked with the Protzgi Brand

+Vuirm Buirm (Import Export)
+- Yuurmin's illegal trade with [[Ungaethram]] for food and drug supplies in exchange for Da'Heggun weapons and Da'Furik slaves

 ### Da'Heggun Manor
 #### Da'Heggun Mines